tararoys/TarasBlog/articles/full-stack-development-on-the-ipad.md

+Title: How do I learn web programming when all I have is an Ipad?
+Author: Tara Roys
+Date: Wed Mar 07 2014 10:16:51 GMT-0600 (CST)
+Node: v0.1.102

 How do I learn web programming when all I have is an Ipad?

 Once upon a time, I dreamed of being a web developer.
 All I had was an ipad.
 This blog you are reading?
 It was developed entirely on my ipad.